hermangroup/docs/introduction/information.rst

   Anti-Money Laundering techniques are used to stop people from making illegally obtained funds appear as though they have been earned legally.
 AML mechanisms can be legal or technical in nature.
-  Regulators frequently apply AML techniques to Dash exchanges.
+  Regulators frequently apply AML techniques to Historia exchanges.

 API
   In computer programming, an `application programming interface (API)